kyometori/djsmusic/README.md

 #### events
 - `join` : Emit after your client joined a channel.
-  - Params: `Guild guild` the joined guild
+  - Params: `Guild guild` the guild of joined channel.
 - `leave` : Emit after your client left a channel.
-  - Params: `Guild guild` the left guild
+  - Params: `Guild guild` the guild of left channel.

 ### GuildMusicManager
 #### constructor